 One low-cost solution is the GasCheck CO2 sensor.9 There are three ranges of instruments with different specifications to meet the exact needs of the customer, but all are capable of detecting CO2 concentrations between 0 – 3000 ppm.
 This sensitivity allows detection of small leaks, at concentrations below the short-term exposure limit which is 5000 ppm over an eight-hour period.4 With a robust design based on analogue electronics and zero-stability of ± 3 % over 12-months, the GasCheck can be relied on to operate with minimal interference.
 Its measurements are also unaffected by 0-95 % relative humidity, making it suitable for use in all areas of the winery.

-CO₂ Measurement and Detectors
+CO₂ Measurement and Detectors for Wine Gas

 As well as the GasCheck, Edinburgh Sensors also offers the Boxed GasCard and IRgaskiT for your CO2 measurement and sensing needs.
 All of these CO2 detectors can be connected to logging software and alarms and are capable of continual, online monitoring.
 This eliminates the need for personnel to perform time-consuming, manual checks as well as ensuring there are no gaps between gas measurements.
 The continual data logging also makes it easier to monitor that the CO2 concentrations adhere to the lower, long-term exposure limits.4

 The IRgaskiT is a small device, weighing in at 125 g, that offers advanced integration possibilities into other systems.10 This could include systems such as the ventilation, where if the CO2 concentration exceeds a predefined threshold the ventilation will automatically open to exhaust CO2 and retain the oxygen levels.
 It is also capable of measuring up to 0 – 100 % concentrations of CO2 and operating at atmospheric pressure, up to 95 % humidity, with no adverse effects on measurements.